Lieutenant Colonel Charles Groves Wright Anderson, VCMC (1897–1988, 91yo)

 AWM / PO2939.030 – Thomas Leslie Jack Axford, VC, MM

-Leslie Axford was born on 18 June 1894 at Carrington, South Australia.
-He moved to Coolgardie, Western Australia with his family at the age of two, and worked at the Boulder Brewery after leaving school.
+Thomas Leslie Axford was born on 18 June 1894 in Carrington, South Australia.
+At the age of two, his family relocated to Coolgardie in Western Australia, where he would later find employment at the Boulder Brewery after completing his schooling.

-In addition to the VC, Axford was also that month promoted to Corporal.
-Axford returned to Western Australia in October 1918, and was discharged on 2 February 1919.
+Later that month, Axford was promoted to Corporal.
+He returned to Western Australia in October 1918 and received his discharge on 2 February 1919.